Skip to navigation Skip to content

 • place the ABSTUDY claim on Hold until the course start date

-If the student start date is more than 15 weeks prior to the Date of receipt (DOR) of the claim, the NMIS screen coding is to be completed outside of the claim.
+If the student start date is more than 15 weeks before the Date of receipt (DOR) of the claim, the NMIS screen coding is to be completed outside of the claim.

-For ABSTUDY new claims only, go to the NMIS screen within the claim activity and in the following fields:
+For ABSTUDY new claims only, go to the NMIS screen within the claim activity and update the following fields:

 • Current Circumstances: